digitaltrails/vdu_controls/README.md

 Version History
 ---------------
 * 2.6.5
+  * The source code has been split into 40+ files/modules.
+  * The executable is now a python zipapp containing the module hierarchy.
   * The mains Settings options are now grouped functionally under sub-headings.
-  * The toolbar can no longer accidentablly be hidden by a right mouse action.
+  * The toolbar can no longer accidentally be hidden by a right mouse action.
-  * The source code has been split into 40+ files/modules.
-  * The executable is now a python zipapp containing the module hierarchy,
   * Each icon is now held in a separate SVG source file.
 This makes the icons more easily editable and reusable.

 * 2.6.0
   * Added laptop-panel support, see Setting option "laptop-panel-enabled".